 My first encounter with Yoga was at the Bookstore, I was around 15 years old and had bought a lovely purple colored Hatha Yoga book called Yoga, The Perfect Companion written by Michele Picozzi.
+Btw, I still have it.
 I used to sit in my bedroom in the evening after school, where I drew little stick figures and eagerly tried all those funny and new positions which I now know are called Asanas.

 Mental Health Awareness & Yogic Technology

-As I have mentioned earlier in several of my posts, my goal with serving YOU as an Aquarian Kundalini Yoga Teacher is to raise the awareness of people who are suffering, so they too can feel and grow within themselves the self-worth, self-mastery, and self-love.
+As I have mentioned earlier in several of my posts, my goal is to serve YOU as an Aquarian Kundalini Yoga Teacher and help the people who are suffering, so they too can feel and grow within themselves the self-worth, self-mastery, and self-love they are missing in life.
 YOU are the ONLY one that can change YOU!
-I know it`s frightening to acknowledge that, but it’s certainly the law of manifestation in work.
+I know it’s frightening to acknowledge that, but it’s certainly the law of manifestation in work.
 What we think we actually become.

 You are the only one that can change you.